Please note: This concert is in the past and has already taken place.

 Edward Cuthbert Bairstow – The day draws on with golden light

-Edward Cuthbert Bairstow – The Lamentations
+Edward Cuthbert Bairstow – The Lamentation

 Edward Cuthbert Bairstow – As Moses lifted up the serpent